rithmschool/react_curriculum/Unit-01/04-components.md

 ### Component Hierarchy

+As you continue to build React applications, you will begin to better understand just how much logic should go into a component before splitting into multiple components.
 One of the best tutorials on how to structure React applications and determine what should be a component is from the docs [here](https://facebook.github.io/react/docs/thinking-in-react.html).

-Since React applications are

 ### Structuring React Applications